ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 #### Download Options

-Download is just... download, right?
-Actually, downloading is not necessary straightforward:
+A download is just a... download, right?
+Actually, downloading is not necessarily straightforward:
 1. On *desktop*, users would get to pick a format before getting their tracks in a .zip
-2. On *mobile web*, download was either not allowed (iOS), or confusing even for tech savy users (Android)
+2. On *mobile web*, downloading was either not allowed (iOS), or confusing even for tech savy users (Android)

 **Desktop solution:**
 * On their first purchase, users would get a generic “download” button
-* Format options would be grouped based on
+* Format options would be grouped based on fidelity
-* After chosing, the format preference was saved for the next purchase
+* After choosing, the format preference was saved for the next purchase

 ![](/images/ppp/27-desktop-download-GIF.gif)

 **Mobile web solutions:**
-* With phones not supporting reliably download, the fastest way to listen was signing up
+* With phones not reliably supporting downloads, the fastest way to listen was creating an account
 * The alternative was downloading on a computer, and then transferring to the phone.
 With this in mind:
   * I re-wrote instructions on transferring files to a phone (iOS vs Android)
   * I corrected Android instruction for users who wanted to try downloading anyway